Diet problems can happen when you have advanced cancer.

 First, you have a small cut made in your tummy (abdominal) wall.
 The surgeon puts the laparoscope inside and moves it into the position of the blocked bowel.
-The surgeon can see inside through the laparoscope and can position the stent in the right place.
+They can see inside through the laparoscope and can position the stent in the right place.

 Octreotide to help stop fluid build up